5. Wonders of Life & Body Wars

 But actually, Universal Studios retains a single Opening Day Original: E.T.
 Adventure.
 One of few respites from the park’s otherwise terrifying lineup of “creature feature” original rides, E.T.
 Adventure was designed in conjunction with Steven Spielberg as a sort of sequel to the 1982 film E.T. the Extra-Terrestrial.
 In a video pre-show, Spielberg introduces the idea that E.T.’s home world – “The Green Planet” – is dying, and that our job is to return the lovable alien so that his healing touch can restore the planet and the characters who live there.

-The ride’s queue famously takes place in a dense, dark, fragrant redwood forest where interstellar transmissions from E.T.’s teacher Botanicus calls him home.
+The ride’s queue famously takes place in a dense, dark, fragrant redwood forest where interstellar transmissions from E.T.’s teacher Botanicus call him home.
 Guests board bicycles (batched in groups of 12, set on a platform that’s suspended from track overhead) and set-off on a chase through the woods as (lovingly simple) animatronic scientists and police officers give chase.
 Climbing a wooded hillside, the bikes at last give flight as a police officer cries, “Look, they’re flyin’!”
 As John Williams’ iconic score kicks in, the vehicles at last lean into their suspended system, flying over a miniature town not unlike the view of London on Peter Pan’s Flight.

 The ride’s second half sees guests arrive at the grizled, fiery Green Planet, looking none too green and far worse for the wear.
 But our return sees E.T. awaken his friends (a rather odd bunch of characters developed just for the ride, including the rooty Tikli, the fungal Orbidon, and the flowery Magdol), setting off a celebration.